arnowelzel/lightbox-photoswipe/readme.txt

 = Using the plugin =

 All linked images in a post or page will be displayed using PhotoSwipe, regardless if they are part of a gallery or single images.

 Make sure that you link the image or gallery directly to the media and not the attachment page (in galleries the option `link=file` should be set).

 If you want to display an image in it's own lightbox which does not display other images from the same post or page, you can add the attribute `data-lbwps-gid` to the link element with a unique value for this image.
 This value must not be a number since numbers are already used internally.
 For example you could the file name of the image like this:

 `<a href="myimage.jpg" data-lbwps-gid="myimage.jpg"><img src="myimage-300x300.jpg" alt="My Image" /></a>`

 You can also add the same `data-lbwps-gid` attribute to multiple single images to combine them in the same lightbox.

 Note: the parameter was renamed from `data-gallery-id` to `data-lbwps-gid` in version 2.97 to avoid conflicts with existing themes or plugins!

 Starting with release 3.1.14 this is also supported for Elementor image widgets and Elementor image carousel widgets.

-= The plugin seems not to work properly =

-Some themes or plugins have their own lightbox implementation which can cause a conflict with Lightbox with PhotoSwipe.
-In this case you need to disable the lightbox of the theme or other plugins if possible.

-Also keep in mind that linked images which are added using JavaScript after the page has been loaded already by the browser will not be displayed with Lightbox with PhotoSwipe if they are missing the attributes `data-lbwps-width` and `data-lbwps-height` with the width and height of the image.

 = How to disable the plugin in certain pages/posts =

 Please note: the order of the parameters have changed in version 1.90.

 Some other plugins use PhotoSwipe as well and it may be neccessary to disable Lightbox with PhotoSwipe on some pages or posts - for example on the product pages of WooCommerce.

 You can either configure the pages/posts manually in the settings or you can use the filter `lbwps_enabled`.
 This filter gets the ID of the current page/post and if the lightbox is currently enabled (`true` or `false`).
 If the filter returns `true`, the lightbox will be used, if it returns `false` the lightbox will be disabled - which means, no scripts and stylesheets will be included at all on the current page/post.

 Example: